webbannerstudio/nearest-flight/README.md

 It works by detecting a user’s location with IP2Location, finding the nearest airport in the same country, and returning a flight from a local pricing map.

 In a production scenario, replace the sample data with live fares from an airline’s API or a public service like Sky-Scrapper on RapidAPI.

 For this demo, a static flights.json file is included to keep everything self-contained and easy to test.
+There is also an airports.json that contains 83 airports, providing the reference data needed to locate the nearest airport for any given user.

 ---